 Faced with the burden of an unpopular case, Judge Harper happily endorses the legal identity recognized by the US Postal Service, letting Kris return to Macy’s and complete his yuletide mission.
 Fred, Doris, and Susan live happily ever after in their suburban home (presumably found by Kris in answer to Susan’s Christmas wish).
 Altogether, Miracle on 34th Street makes for a heart-warming holiday film, so much so that it can be neglected as a quintessential example of the golden age of legal cinema and the era of the hero lawyer.
 And it’s worth noting that Natalie Wood’s superb performance is even more impressive when aware that she quickly came to believe that Edmund Gwenn was Santa Claus, yet still managed to play the skeptical youngster.

 In many ways, Miracle is a Hollywood product at its finest – sweetly sentimental, charmingly acted, romantically mismatched, generously idealistic – and that makes it a gem of classical narrative cinema and a Criterion-worthy film.
-We’d like to see illustrator Jonathan Burton provide a cover treatment for a Criterion edition of the film, as his retro-commercial style would fit well with the film’s 1940s retail context of the movie.
+We’d like to see illustrator Jonathan Burton provide a cover treatment for a Criterion edition of the film, as his retro-commercial style would fit well with the film’s 1940s retail context.

 Credits: We’ve brought to this proposed Criterion title various special features spread between the DVD and Blu-ray editions of Miracle on 34th Street – the black and white and colourized editions, the commentary by Maureen O’Hara, the promotional short, and the 3 featurettes.
 To those we’ve added the various other productions of the story and the novelization of the film’s story by Valentine Davies.
 Unable to find any scholarly discussions of note nor any strong endorsements of the film by current critics, we chose Chuck Stephens as a frequent contributor to the Collection and a frequent writer on New York cinema.